frollous/frollo-android-sdk/overview.md

 See [Reports](us.frollo.frollosdk.auth/-reports/index.html) for more details.

-### Goals and Challenges
+### Goals

-Goals and challenges help the user set savings or debt repayment goals and meet them.
-Goals allow the user to set a target amount and how much they can afford each month and their target date is calculated from this.
-Users can then meet this goal quicker by taking challenges which compare the user's spend for a certain category or merchant and encourage them to reduce it to allow extra money to be saved.
+Goals help the user set savings or debt repayment goals and meet them.
+Goals allow the user to set a target amount and/or date and/or how much they can afford each month and their target date/repayment/total is calculated from this.
+Savings towards this goal are automatically tracked from deposits to an associated bank or savings account.

-Goals and challenges can be defined by the host tenant to suggest to users or custom ones can be created.
-These define things like the name, images and target category/merchant.
-User goals and user challenges reflect the active goal or challenge itself and how the user is tracking against it.

 The following features are part of goals and challenges:

-* Track a goal against a savings, loan or debt repayment target
-* Manually adding savings to track a goal progress
-* Suggest challenges to the user where the most savings can be made
-* Automatically track challenge progress
-* Create custom goals and challenges
+* Track credits, debits or credits and debits towards a goal's progress automatically
-* Project goal completion date and track if on course
+* Project goal progress and track if on course

-*Coming Soon to SDK*
+* Save towards a date, amount or open-ended target
+* See a breakdown of each period's progress towards a goal and calculate how to get back on track

+See [Goals](goals.html) for more details.

 ### Events